jeffellenbogen/jeffellenbogen.github.io/index.md

-# Things I Like
+# About Me
+- I love making things!
 - Snowboarding is one of my favorite hobbies
-- I am also enjoying learning to do some coding
 - Arduino is fun!

 # My Blog